We all know that anything worth having is worth working for, and that goes doubly true with regard to our intimate relationships.

 - If you can focus on the emotional needs behind the anger, withdrawal, or tears, you can address the real need your partner has.

-- If you can overcome your own urge to defend yourself, the most important thing above all is offering a comforting response to your partner.
+- If you can overcome your own urge to defend yourself, the most important thing above all is conveying to your partner that you're supposed to be a team.

 In couples counseling, you will learn to: